gilbertchen/cloud-storage-comparison/README.md

 ## Storages

 The table below lists the storages to be tested and compares their pricings.
 The only storage supported by Duplicacy but not included in the comparison is Hubic.
-That is because Hubic is considerably slower than others, likely caused by their https servers not allowing connection reuse so there is too much overhead for re-estabilishing https connections with each file transfer.
+That is because Hubic is considerably slower than others, likely caused by their https servers not allowing connections to be reused so there is too much overhead for re-estabilishing https connections with each file transfer.

 | Type         |   Storage (monthly)    |   Upload           |    Download    |    API Charge   |
 |:------------:|:-------------:|:------------------:|:--------------:|:-----------:|